nielitropar/nielitropar.github.io/SETUP_GUIDE.md

 ---

-### Step 3: Set Up Google Sheets Backend
+### Step 3: Set Up Google Sheets Backend (v1.5)

 #### 3.1 Create Google Sheet

 1. Go to: https://sheets.google.com
 2. Click "+ Blank" to create new spreadsheet
-3. **Name it**: "NIELIT StudentHub Database"
+3. **Name it**: "NIELIT StudentHub Database v1.5"
    - Click on "Untitled spreadsheet" at top
    - Type the name
    - Press Enter

 **At this point, your sheet is empty - that's normal!**
-The Apps Script will create sheets automatically.
+The Apps Script will create all 6 sheets automatically.

 #### 3.2 Open Apps Script Editor